 It is important to note that the specific process may vary somewhat depending on the specific funeral home or crematory you choose in North Carolina.
 Although NC funeral legislation governs that strict standards are maintained by all licensed crematories operating in the State.

 How long does cremation take in North Carolina?

 As mentioned above, it is likely to take 3-7 days before a cremation can go ahead.
 It can take longer if there is any delay with completing authorizations or obtaining the death certificate and cremation permit.

 The cremation process usually takes 3-5 hours to complete.
-Although this varies depending on the cremation retort machinery, the body, and the time of day, the cremation is conducted.
+However, this varies depending on the cremation retort machinery, the weight of the deceased, and the time of day the cremation is conducted.

 Is Water Cremation or Aquamation available in North Carolina?